-- Dermal fillers can be injected into the lips and the areas around the lips to enhance the shape or size of lips
+Dermal fillers gently and accurately injected into the lips and the areas around the lips enhance the shape and size of lips.

-- The shape of the lips and the areas supporting the lips are important areas to consider
+- The shape of the lips and the areas supporting the lips are both equally important areas to consider.

 Injectable lip enhancement is the procedure of strategically injecting dermal fillers into parts of the lip and surrounding lip areas to enhance, shape, even out, and add volume to the lips.
 It can even help surround mouth wrinkles by improving the reinforcement of the skin which makes it less prone to wrinkling.
 Volume loss of the lips occurs naturally with time, and replacing this lost volume can result in more youthful looking lips.

 Injectable lip enhancement is usually performed with dermal fillers.
 There are many types of dermal fillers and the results can be temporary or permanent depending on the type of dermal filler used.
 Each one has its pros and cons and will suit different people’s needs.